Welcome to History 121.

 - Various documents via iLearn

-- TEXTBOOK: David Henkin and Rebecca McLennan, Becoming America: A History for the 21st Century, Volume 2 (any edition, book or ebook, used, rental, or new)
+- TEXTBOOK: David Henkin and Rebecca McLennan, Becoming America: A History for the 21st Century, Volume 2 (any edition, book or ebook, used, rental, or new, as long as Volume 2 is included)

 Books are available at the SFSU student bookstore, through online book outlets, and on reserve in the Library.
 Please note: the course textbook can be purchased new, so I recommend finding a used copy or a one-semester rental copy.
 Please note: the course textbook can be purchased new at the bookstore or through McGraw-Hill Connect, but you can also find a cheaper used copy or one-semester rental copy via Amazon.com.